InSyncWithFoo/pyright-for-pycharm/docs/configurations.md

 ## Global

 ### Always use global

 Check this option to always use the global executable and configuration file.

+Default: `false`

   [1]: https://microsoft.github.io/pyright/#/command-line